Topic: Roles, Subgroups & Labels

 A user's status must be "active" in order to receive email and interact with the site.
 If they are "blocked" they cannot login and will not receive any emails or notifications.

-Editing or deleting roles: you can edit or delete roles from an account on their profile, or make quick mass changes using the "Organize Accounts" option under "Accounts" in the menu.
+You can edit or delete roles from an account on their profile, or make quick mass changes using the "Organize Accounts" option under "Accounts" in the menu.
 Roles themselves cannot be edited nor renamed.

 Subgroups